Are you looking for the best compressor pedal for your guitar?

 What Do I Look For?

-A lot of people sometimes ask me where I would put my compressor/sustain in my signal chain – I ;like it right at the end for my set up but as I always say — try different set ups and configurations for yourself and see what works best for your tone.
+A lot of people sometimes ask me where I would put my compressor/sustain in my signal chain – I like it at the beginning of my set up but as I always say — try different set ups and configurations for yourself and see what works best for your tone.
+Please check out our electric guitar tone guide, as well!

 As far as the controls, this effect tends to be a bit confusing for some people so here is a bit of an explanation on what each knob does.
 Note that not all options have these exact same controls and some even name them differently so it may take a bit of homework to figure out exactly what a specific model does.
 Luckily, there are a ton of youtube demo videos out there for each that give you the lowdown.

-- attack – this basically sets the length of time it does for the effect to kick in.
+- attack – this basically sets the length of time for the effect to kick in.

 - threshold – sets the level of signal for when the effect engages.